Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 be manipulated by directly replacing the first instruction of a function in memory in such a way that own code is executed instead.
 If the overwritten instruction is remembered, the original function can also be executed.
-System events can be propagated to the plug-ins by specifically hook into certain functions of the system libraries.
+System events can be propagated to the plug-ins by specifically hooking into certain functions of the system libraries.
 By creating threads, code can be executed in the background for use.
 Due to the direct code execution after starting the homebrew environment, it is also possible to execute plugins straight